Travel Budget Japan: How much it costs and how to save

 As we were keen to see the country and had more time to explore Japan than most foreign tourists, we always considered taking slower (and thus cheaper) train options over the Shinkansen.
 That said, we did want to ride the Shinkansen (and in some cases, there was just no feasible alternative).
 In the end, we took the bullet train three times: Our Hiroshima to Himeji trip cost JPY8,040 per person; the Kanazawa to Nagano journey JPY8,590 each and the train ride from Odawara to Tokyo JPY3,280 per person.

-And speaking of travelling slowly: If you’re in the Hakone area, make sure to ride the Hakone Tozan Train [Google Maps location] between Gora and Odawara.
-The scenery is stunning, and the train does a number of switchbacks as it journeys down the mountain (or up if you do the trip in reverse) – a very unique experience.
+And speaking of travelling slowly: If you’re in the Hakone area, ride the Hakone Tozan Train [Google Maps location] between Gora and Odawara.
+The scenery is stunning, and the train makes several switchbacks as it journeys down the mountain (or up if you make the trip in reverse)—a unique experience.

 Take the Hakone Tozan Railway for its unique switchbacks down (and up) the mountains | Photo on Wikimedia Commons